ankitverma2717/CoverLetterAgent/README.md

 #### A. Getting Google OAuth 2.0 Credentials

-This allows users to log in with their Google account.

 1. **Create a Google Cloud Project:**
    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project (e.g., "Cover Letter Agent")